opendroid/RetrofitExample/README.md

 # RetrofitExample

-This is a sample project to show how to use Square Retrofit Library on your Android Programs.
+This is a sample project to show how to use Square Retrofit Library in your Android Apps.

 1. MainActivity: Main test activity.
-Preserves state on rotation of device.
+Preserves data and UX state on rotation of device.
      - Uses material design construct by having styles.xml and v21/styles.xml works with colors.xml
      - Handles device rotation well.
      - Pay attention to runOnUiThread runnable.
-It takes cars of cases where 'runOnUiThread' may not update UX on roation as Activity may have been recrated.
+It takes care of cases where 'runOnUiThread' may not update UX on roation as Activity may not have been recreated.
 2. GetWeatherApi: The API to access weather
        - Async API: getWeatherFromApi, results are passed back to caller in a Callback on a different thread.